Temasek-Dynamics/gestelt/docs/gazebo_motor_modelling.md

 Radxa holder: 5g

 ## Calculating Mass Moment of inertia
+There are a few methods of calculting the Mass MOI.
+1. Solidworks.
+  - Assemble the model, make sure all the parts have the right mass.
+If not, then use override mass properties to set the right mass
+  - You can use simple geometrical models to emulate the motors, propellers if you do not have the MOI for them
+2. Bifilar method
+  -

 ### References
 1. [How to Find Mass Moment of Inertia | Mechanics Statics | (Solved Examples)](https://www.youtube.com/watch?v=Bls5KnQOWkY)